agagia/python/readme.md

 # My python repo
-This repo contains all my apps
+This repo contains all my apps.